JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2017.md

 Please see [Incompatible API Changes](api_changes_list.md) on how to verify compatibility.

- >  Changes from API marked with `org.jetbrains.annotations.ApiStatus.@Experimental`/`ScheduledForRemoval` are not listed here, as incompatible changes are to be expected.
+ >  Changes from API marked with [`org.jetbrains.annotations.ApiStatus`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java) `@Experimental`, `@ScheduledForRemoval`, or `@Internal` are not listed here, as incompatible changes are to be expected.
  >
  {type="note"}

 ## 2017.3